InternRobotics/InstructVLA/README.md

   * The VLA-IT dataset is loaded in `/prismatic/vla/datasets/rlds/dataset.py`.
   * We customize `RLDSBatchTransform` and `PaddedCollatorForActionPrediction` in each version of the InstructVLA models under the `vla/` folder, since different variants use different input information.
+  * In `prismatic/vla/datasets/rlds/oxe/materialize.py` (L9), an alternative data path is provided.
+We recommend first setting the main data root directory using `--data_root_dir` for data stored on Ceph or other cloud devices, and specifying data that cannot be accessed from Ceph in `LOCAL_OXE` within `materialize.py`.
+  * In `prismatic/vla/datasets/rlds/dataset.py`(L247), although RLDS provides `_traj_index` and `_frame_index`, we found that they are neither unique nor fixed during training.
+Therefore, do not use them as an index or hash key!

 * **`vla`**: Model implementations.